candycanetrain/Air2d2-StarWars/Questions.md

 #NOTES FOR FUTURE
 1. be careful when clearing errors that you don’t reset your current user to your nullUser (unless that’s what you intend to do).
-That’s a classic FSP mistake - spare yourself!
+That’s a classic FSP mistake - spare yourself!w
+3. //import modules before partials order here